Pradhyumnthote/expense_bot/README.md

 /start (This will Register you in the database).

-You can give your expenses.
+You can give your expenses.(ex. shoes 699, or you can give a paragraph having 3-4 expenses)

+Your data is stored in database, having unique ID for each item.

 /delete [ID] (This will delete the expense at this ID )(ex. /delete 32)

-/summary (This shows total expenses yyyy-mm-dd)
+/summary (This shows total expenses)(ex. /summary yyyy, /summary mm)

 /view (This shows total expenses for today)